NullDev/nulldev.org/blog/posts/why-nns-are-not-blackboxes.md

 There is nothing "random" about this.
 The same $x$ and weights always produce the same $p(y \mid x)$.

+Even a "probabilistic algorithm" can be fully deterministic.
+For example, a Naive Bayes classifier always computes the same probability distribution given the same data.
+The probabilistic part refers to the representation of uncertainty, not to actual randomness.

-The real contrast is **deterministic vs stochastic**.
-Stochastic means that randomness is explicitly introduced (e.g. Monte Carlo methods, dropout during training, or random sampling at inference). <br>
+The real contrast is **deterministic vs stochastic**. <br>
+Stochastic means that randomness is explicitly introduced (e.g. [Monte Carlo methods](https://en.wikipedia.org/wiki/Monte_Carlo_method), dropout during training, or random sampling at inference). <br>
 But chance (probability) is not the same as randomness (stochasticity).

 Large language models (LLMs) are a perfect case: